carbonscott/rc/UltiSnips/thinking/thoughtdebug.md

 ### What can I say about dependence?

+* BREAK DOWN things to different components from vocabulary to find dependence.
+It is like to observe a vector in terms of basis vectors, and it helps user to focus on manageablea (dependence to vocabulary is established) things.
 * Combination is the simplest **dependence**, like put things together.
 * Recursion is the repetitive form of **combination**.
 * Abstraction means to **remove** certain **dependence** out of a **comparison**.